noahcoleman42/pitherm/README.md

 ![diagram](https://raw.githubusercontent.com/rjrosati/pitherm/master/schematic.png)
 The Pi can't sink enough current to turn on the relays, so we use the Pi to turn on transistors and switch the relays from USB power.
 Note the pull-up resistors.

 Note: many AC units don't automatically turn on the fan.
-Mine didn't, so I shorted white to green.
+Mine didn't, so I shorted yellow to green.

 ## Software
 You should install the latest raspbian-lite and set up your Pi to connect to your network on boot.